Making a positive difference

 3 Being a responsible employer

 Our people are our biggest asset and we are committed to making Chapman Tripp a great place to work.
 We recognise that each employee brings their own unique capabilities, experiences and characteristics to their work.
 We actively promote fairness and equality of opportunity from career development, wellbeing, flexible working hours and investing in learning and development programmes, such as coaching on customs and cultural norms, which provide the tools for our people to be effective in their client and community relationships.
 You can read more about our Wellbeing at Chapman Tripp programme here, and our Diversity & Belonging at Chapman Tripp programme here.

 Practical, personal support

 All of our people can take an additional day of paid leave each year to volunteer for one of the firm’s five community partners or a charity or community organisation of their choice.
 This is a practical and meaningful way for our people to demonstrate and develop leadership in our community.

-Staff also nominate charities they personally support, to receive donations from our monthly 'casual Friday' fundraiser.
+Staff also nominate charities they personally support, to receive donations from our monthly 'Casual Friday' fundraiser.
 Gold coin donations from staff are matched by donations from our partners.
-Red Cross Appeal, Surfing Life Saving New Zealand, Canteen, Paw Justice, Neonatal Trust, Alzheimers New Zealand and Women’s Refuge New Zealand are some of the organisations we are proud to have supported.
+SPCA New Zealand, Mental Health Foundation of New Zealand, Youthline, the Cancer Society and Muscular Dystrophy Association are some of the organisations we are proud to have supported.

 4 Working in a sustainable way

 Part of being a good business is being aware of our footprint on our environment and doing what we can to minimise it.
 We’ve identified a number of ways we can make a positive difference.
-They include the careful consideration of the needs and methods of business travel, the reduction and recycling of paper and food waste throughout our offices and regular internal campaigns such as the ‘Biggest Power Loser’ competition to create awareness of efficient energy consumption, and Love Food Hate Waste Week.
+They include the careful consideration of the needs and methods of business travel, the reduction and recycling of paper and food waste throughout our offices and regular internal campaigns such as including recycling of office and personal e-waste items.